gpimblott/sprintrunner/README.md

 GOOGLE_CLIENT_SECRET - For Google Authentication
 DATABASE_URL - Where your database is
 USE_SSL - For database connection (Heroku needs this)\
+COOKIE_KEY - Key to use as seed for cookies (any string)

 DEFAULT_LABELS - Most commonly used labels
 MILESTONE_LABELS - The labels for 3 Milestones

 ```